oneconvergence/dkube-examples/insurance_datasources/README.ui.md

 3. In Basics Tab, select the **Model type** as Regression, **Model input** as Tabular and give the timezone as UTC.

 ### 2. Drift Monitoring
+1. Goto Drift tab
-1. Check Enabled option and provide frequency as 5 minutes and algorithm as auto.
+2. Check Enabled option and provide frequency as 5 minutes and algorithm as auto.
-2. **Add Train Data** :
+3. **Add Train Data** :
 -  If data source is **aws_s3 / local**
    - Select dataset as insurance-data and version as v1 if your data source is aws_s3 or local.
    - Upload transformer script from [link](https://raw.githubusercontent.com/oneconvergence/dkube-examples/monitoring/insurance_datasources/transform-data.py)